watchgo-bangkit/cinematch-be/README.md

-# Cinematch 🎬
+# Cinematch Backend 🎬

-Cinematch is a Node.js-based backend application designed to power a personalized movie discovery experience for movie enthusiasts.
+Cinematch Backend is a Node.js-based backend application designed to power a personalized movie discovery experience for movie enthusiasts.
 The backend API supports user authentication, movie recommendation, and watchlist management functionalities, ensuring a seamless interaction for the mobile application users.

 ## Features 🌟